utd-panw-labs/bank-of-anthos/readme.md

 # Bank of Anthos

 - **Bank of Anthos** is a sample HTTP-based web app that simulates a bank's payment processing network, allowing users to create artificial bank accounts and complete transactions.
 - This application is slightly modified from the original source to fit in a lab.
+- Do not use in Production
 - Source: https://github.com/GoogleCloudPlatform/bank-of-anthos